 Invoice and AP fraud is on the rise.
 So the time to implement AP internal controls is now.

 If you haven’t already, be sure to implement GAAP principles for internal control procedures, and follow AP best practices for fraud prevention.

 Most of all, consider implementing AP automation.
 AP automation has built in fraud prevention.

-So your company will not only save time and money with AP automation, you’ll have a full suite of internal controls for management of risk including insight into what is being processed as well as who is being paid in a timely manner.
+So your company will not only save time and money with AP automation.
+It gives you a full suite of internal controls for management of risk.
+Including insight into what is being processed as well as who is being paid in a timely manner.